 Waterproof coatings often fail.
 Moisture seeping through a foundation wall can destroy the bond between the paint and the concrete.

 There’s no doubt that the technology associated with paints and coatings has advanced in significant ways.
 Today’s paints, sealers and waterproof coatings are better than ever before.
 Some foundation waterproofing compounds are designed to be applied on the exterior of the foundation wall, while others are meant for the interior.
 Either way, the goal is the same: establish an impermeable barrier to water.

-Unfortunately, this foundation waterproofing strategy doesn’t have a good chance of success.
+Unfortunately, this foundation waterproofing strategy doesn't have a good chance of success.
 By holding water back, a major buildup of hydrostatic pressure occurs against the foundation wall and against any thin membrane or coating.
 Water under high pressure can actually bow or buckle foundation walls (causing foundation cracks that become leakage points).
-But before this happens, even tiny gaps or cracks in the foundation (or the waterproof coating) will begin to leak because of high water pressure.
-Effectively holding back the water in one area ensures that leaks will occur elsewhere.
+Before this happens, even tiny gaps or cracks in the foundation (or the waterproof coating) will begin to leak because of high water pressure.
+Essentially, holding back the water in one area ensures that leaks will occur elsewhere.